purpleprodigy/Accommodation/README.md

 To install this plugin, you can download it by clicking on the GitHub download button or clone the repository.

-1. Navigate to the 'wp-content/plugins' folder of your project.
+1. Navigate to the `wp-content/plugins` folder of your project.
-2. Then type in terminal: 'git clone https://github.com/purpleprodigy/Accommodation.git'.
+2. Then type in terminal: `git clone https://github.com/purpleprodigy/Accommodation.git`.
 3. Log in to your WordPress website.
 4. Go to Plugins and activate the Accommodation plugin.